Interactive STEM Learning

 Partake in a reforestation service project with a focus on community development and ecological issues in either Costa Rica or Ecuador or collect data as part of coral reef restoration efforts in the Dominican Republic.

 Explore alternative energy sources with a tour of a hydroelectric power station in Switzerland or a geothermal power station in Iceland.

 Monitor turtles in the Galápagos, whale-watch in the Azores or snorkel with fish in the Canary Islands.

-Tour the BMW Factory in Munich or Toyota Mega Web Park in Tokyo for a glimpse into engineering and the latest technological advancements.
+Tour BMW World in Munich or Toyota Mega Web Park in Tokyo for a glimpse into engineering and the latest technological advancements.

 Volcanic activity is common in the Azores and Iceland, taking the form of crater lakes, hot springs, geysers and much more.